Boost Your Portfolio: Income & Diversification with Covered Calls

 There are three possible outcomes at the expiration date:

+Outcome 2: XYZ Tech's stock price is above $55.
+If the stock rises above $55, the call option is exercised, and you'll be obligated to sell your 100 shares at $55 each.
 You still keep the $200 premium, and your total return from this transaction will be the $500 capital gain ([$55 - $50] x 100 shares) plus the $200 call option premium, totaling $700.
-(Keep in mind your taxable capital gain depends on your cost basis)
+(Keep in mind your taxable capital gain depends on your cost basis.)

-HOW CAN COVERED CALLS GENERATE INCOME?
+COVERED CALLS CAN GENERATE ADDITIONAL RETURN

 DID YOU KNOW?